skonb/coherence_assent/README.md

 ## Features

-* Collects required login field if missing from provider
+* Collects required login field if missing verified email from provider
-  * Or if not verified in case of email
 * Multiple providers can be used for accounts
+  * When removing auth: Validates user has password or another provider authentication
 * Github, Google, Twitter and Facebook strategies included
 * Updates Coherence templates automatically
-* Plug in custom strategies
+* You can add your custom strategy with ease

 ## Installation